BERT-like Pre-training for Symbolic Piano Music Classification Tasks: BERT Pre-training and Fine-tuning

-Figure \ref{fig:sys}(a) also depicts that, in MidiBERT-Piano, each input token $X_i$ is firstly converted into a token embedding through an embedding layer, augmented (by addition) with a relative positional encoding \cite{relative-key-query} that is related to its position (i.e., time step) $i$ in the sequence, and then fed to the stack of 12 self-attention layers to get an ``contextualized'' representation known as a \emph{hidden vector} (or hidden states) at the output of the self-attention stack.
+There are three steps for processing the input token.
+First, each input token $X_i$ is converted into a token embedding $E_i$ through an embedding layer.
+Second, it is augmented by addition with a relative positional encoding \parencite{relative-key-query} that is related to its time step.
+Third, it is then fed $E_i$ to the stack of 12 self-attention layers to get a ``contextualised'' representation known as a \emph{hidden vector} at the output of the self-attention stack.
 Because of the bi-directional self-attention layers, the hidden vector is contextualized in the sense that it has attended to information from all the other tokens from the same sequence.
-Finally, the hidden vector of a masked token at position $j$ is fed to a dense layer to predict what the missing (super) token is.
-As our network structure is rather standard, we refer readers to \cite{vaswani2017attention,bert,musemorphose} for details and the mathematical underpinnings due to space limits.
+Finally, the hidden vector of a masked token is fed into a dense layer to predict what the missing super token is.
+As our network structure is rather standard, we refer readers to the literature \parencite{vaswani2017attention,bert,musemorphose} for details and the mathematical underpinnings due to space limits.
+Because the vocabulary sizes for the four token types are different, we weight the training loss associated with tokens of different types in proportion to the corresponding vocabulary size of REMI and CP, to facilitate model training.

-Because the vocabulary sizes for the four token types are different, we weight the training loss associated with tokens of different types in proportion to the corresponding vocabulary size for both REMI and CP, to facilitate model training.
+We note that the original BERT article also used another self-supervised task called ``next sentence prediction'' (NSP) \parencite{bert} together with MLM for pre-training.
+We do not use NSP for our model since it was later shown to be not that useful \parencite{spanbert,xlnet,cross-lingual-lm}; moreover, NSP requires a clear definition of ``sentences'', which is not well-defined for our MIDI sequences.
+As a result, we do not use tokens such as \texttt{CLS}, \texttt{SEP} and \texttt{EOS} used by BERT for making the boundary of the sentences.\footnote{ \texttt{CLS} marks the beginning of a sentence, \texttt{SEP} the boundary between two consecutive sentences (useful for the so-called ``next sentence prediction task'' \parencite{bert}) and \texttt{EOS} the end of a sentence.}